 For example, what if I provide the query "What did Donald Trump accomplish as US president"?
-Do I want just what is reported as his positive accomoplishments?
-Or do I want just the negative aspects of his presidency?
+Do I want just what is reported by people who like him?
+Or do I just want opinions that are negative?
 Or do I want a diversity of opinions?
-Do we want denials of the Holocaust to be presented in the name of diversity and "balance" as some in the Texas leigslature demand?
+Do we want denials of the Holocaust to be presented in the name of diversity.
 What is a "legitimate" opinion vs a conspiracy theory devoid of facts?

-Similarly, if I ask whether the stock market has recently been rising?
-Do I want some overall assessment, or do I want reports on different sectors of the market?
+Similarly, when considering the stock market, do I want some overall assessment, or do I want reports on different sectors of the market?

 Even for a more classical and now perhaps a more mundane example, when I ask for recent information about "jaguars", do I mean the car, the animal or the NFL football team?
 I probably only want one of these.
 When I make my request clear, a search engine should avoid ambiguous meanings.
-Should a search engine use my previous history of requests to better 22/35
+Should a search engine use my previous history of requests to better identiffy the most relevant documents personalized for me?